Chapter 2: Exile

 "Stop teasing me!"

 They finished assignments in the harsh plainness of her apartment.
 She put as much effort into the homework as she did with everything else: minimal.
 It wasn't as though she was unintelligent.
 In fact, he only knew of one other teenage girl that read Schrödinger and Heisenberg in their free time.
-Much like him, school didn't seem to hold much importance in her day to day life.
+Much like him, school didn't seem to hold any importance in her day to day life.
 It was important to him only because it was important to others.
 Sometimes they ate together, usually anywhere that had a decent vegetarian menu.
 Shinji always paid with the prepaid card Misato loaned him, and later groaned about.

 He woke early to gray mists that gave way to burning waves of heat and came home late to watch TV with Misato and the bird or lie in his room listening to the tick-tick of his watch until he fell asleep.
 It swam over his time at school, blurring all else around him.
 Pooled into him as he sat for long ours deep within NERV, in the Eva, wondering when the Angels would finally come.